 The advising and mentoring relationships that students form with faculty are key elements of successful and rewarding doctoral study.
 The special education faculty take seriously their responsibilities as advisors and mentors.
 The program typically admits only one or two students per faculty each year, so that faculty can work closely with all students.
 The faculty benefits enormously from the expertise, experience, and contributions of our students—and we make every effort to work with you as colleagues and collaborators.
 When you enter the doctoral program, you will find yourself assigned to a Temporary Advisor, who will help you get started in the program and offer advice about initial coursework and research and teaching opportunities.
 In the first year of doctoral study (or perhaps in the second year, if studying part-time), you should form a Guidance Committee with a Guidance Committee Chair, who will offer advice on your coursework and early research experiences.
 Later in your program, you will choose a Dissertation director and a Dissertation Committee.

-In the letter of admission, each new student is given the name, university address, and telephone number of his/her temporary advisor and asked to contact the advisor as soon as possible.
+In the letter of admission, each new student is given the name, university address, and telephone number of their temporary advisor and asked to contact the advisor as soon as possible.
 Shortly after admission, advisors receive their new advisees’ application files.

 The temporary advisor discusses with the student the nature of the program and attempts to answer questions about opportunities for assistantships, institutional expectations regarding time limits to complete the milestones, the procedures and timing for selecting a Guidance Committee and Dissertation Committee, and other details about the doctoral experience.
 New students receive some information about faculty associated with the program and their interests, but many advisees could benefit from scheduling meetings with faculty in other programs whose interests and commitments might connect with their own.
 The temporary advisor can help doctoral students make these connections.